 B i o g r a p h y

 British-Korean pianist Jinah Shim began learning the piano at the age of five in Birmingham.
 During her junior school years, she represented the Northfield Festival at the National Piano Festival in London and was a winner of the European Piano Teacher’s Association competition.
 At the age of fourteen, she was the youngest finalist of the Glasgow International Piano Competition.
-She then went on to study with Professor Malcolm Wilson at the Birmingham Conservatoire on a full scholarship as a junior student.

 "Her extraordinarily rounded performances of works by Bach, Beethoven, Chopin, Liszt and Debussy gripped from start to finish.
 This was playing of a very high class...
 I am sure Jinah is destined for an exciting career."

 - Richard Laing (Chairman of the Adjudicators at Chandos Young Musician 2011)